 Millennials have a strong belief in the connection between inclusive cultures and innovation.
 According to diversity in the workplace statistics, 74% of millennial employees feel that their organization is more innovative when it fosters a culture of inclusion.
 Furthermore, nearly half of the millennials consider diversity and inclusion an important factor when evaluating potential employers.
 This sentiment emphasizes the growing importance among younger workers for diverse and inclusive work environments.

-Deloitte’s extensive survey of over 22,000 Gen Z and millennial respondents reveals a critical gaze toward employers’ societal impacts, including DEI efforts.
-While there has been some recognition of progress, less than half of these younger generations believe businesses are making a positive influence.
-Gen Zs are slightly more optimistic than millennials, with 48% believing in the positive role of businesses compared to 44% of millennials.
+While there was some recognition of progress, less than half of these younger generations believed businesses were making a positive influence.
+Gen Zs were slightly more optimistic than millennials, with 48% believing in the positive role of businesses compared to 44% of millennials.

 In the United States, the view on diversity initiatives is mostly positive among racial groups.
 A 2023 survey highlighted that a significant 78% of black-employed adults see the push for increased DEI in the workplace as positive.
 Contrastingly, less than half of White employed adults, at 47%, share this viewpoint.
 Hispanic and Asia workers have 65% and 72%, respectively.